 Because of this he never leaves.

-This ‘hint’ won’t register to anyone who desperately desires to control outcomes.
+This path won’t resonate with anyone who is desperate to control outcomes.
 At some point, when the futility of battling nature hits home, this will register, although not usually in a Taoist format.
-In other words, isn’t this hint from chapter 2 just another way of saying, “by the grace of God” or “Insha’Allah” (“if God wills”).
-Truth is singular — as chapter 56 puts it, This is called profound sameness.
+In other words, isn’t chapter 2 just another way of saying, “by the grace of God” or “Insha’Allah” (“if God wills”).
+Truth is singular… as chapter 56 puts it, This is called profound sameness.